 The Note That Matters: Words of True Support

-If you're giving a meal delivery gift card, be specific: "Here's a SkipTheDishes gift card for $200.
-Use it for whenever you don't have time to cook.
-No pressure to reply, just enjoy a stress-free meal."
-For services like cleaning, state it clearly: "We've booked a cleaning service for your home next Tuesday.
-Just relax and let them handle it."
+For a meal delivery gift card: *"Here's $200 on SkipTheDishes — use it whenever you don't want to cook.
+No need to reply, just enjoy a stress-free meal."* For a cleaning service: *"We've booked a cleaner for next Tuesday.
+Just relax and let them handle it."*

 Frequently Asked Questions